abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![A minimal collection of Hilbert axioms](../05_logic/min_hilbert.svg)

-Proving that this and other similar logical systems are complete (can really generate all other propositions) is due to Gödel and is known as "Gödel's completeness theorem" (Gödel is so important that I specifically searched for the "ö" letter so I can spell his hame right.)
+Proving that this and other similar logical systems are complete (can really generate all other propositions) is due to Gödel and is known as "Gödel's completeness theorem" (Gödel is so important that I specifically searched for the "ö" letter so I can spell his hame right).

 Conclusion
 ---